ojhughes/carvel-tilt-example-go/README.md

 ```shell
 ytt -f deployments
 ```
-A number of default values are defined in the file `deployments/values-schema.yml`.
-These values can easily be overridden, to change the HTTP port of the deployed webserver, use command;
+A number of default values are defined in the file `deployments/values-schema.yml`, which can be easily overridden.
+To change the HTTP port of the deployed webserver, use command;

 ```shell
 ytt -f deployments --data-value-yaml port=8085